laravel/docs/validation.md

 **Adding Additional Where Clauses:**

-You may also specify additional query constraints by customizing the query using the `where` method.
-For example, let's add a constraint that verifies the `account_id` is `1`:
+You may specify additional query conditions by customizing the query using the `where` method.
+For example, let's add a query condition that scopes the query to only search records that have an `account_id` column value of `1`:

     'email' => Rule::unique('users')->where(function ($query) {
         return $query->where('account_id', 1);